pascalpp/pascal.com/src/routes/diary/2024-03-30-troubleshooting-an-appkit-bug/page.md

 ---
 title: Troubleshooting an AppKit bug on Sonoma
 date: 2024-03-30T15:21:08.455Z
-summary: Trying to figure out why NSWorkspace.shared.desktopImageOptions no longer returns fillColor, the current desktop fill color.
+summary: Trying to figure out why NSWorkspace.shared.setDesktopImageURL no longer honors the fillColor option to set the desktop fill color.
 This used to work in macOS Monterey and Ventura, but no longer works in macOS Sonoma.
 status: published
+tags: [swift, appkit]
 ---

-In the macOS AppKit framework, there's an API for setting the current desktop image, scaling method, and fill color.
-The method is [`NSWorkspace.shared.setDesktopImageURL`](https://developer.apple.com/documentation/appkit/nsworkspace/1527228-setdesktopimageurl).
-This method accepts a file URL, a screen reference, and an options dicitionary, including `fillColor`.
+In the macOS AppKit framework, there's an `NSWorkspace.shared` API method for setting the current desktop image, scaling method, and fill color.
+The method is called [`setDesktopImageURL`](https://developer.apple.com/documentation/appkit/nsworkspace/1527228-setdesktopimageurl), and it accepts a file URL, a screen reference, and an options dicitionary, including `fillColor`.

 ![Wallpaper settings in macOS](./wallpaper.webp){ .polaroid loading=lazy style="--deg: 0" width=600 }